aditya-choudhary599/Student-Internship-App/README.md

 # RPOOPS_MINI_PROJECT

 Student Internship App is a powerful platform designed to revolutionize the way students find and analyze internship opportunities.
-By seamlessly collecting data from various companies, our app provides valuable insights and analysis to help students make informed decisions about their internship choices.
+By seamlessly collecting data from various companies, my app provides valuable insights and analysis to help students make informed decisions about their internship choices.

 ## Installation